ajgowans/alt-cores/README.md

 # The MiSTer Database For Alternative Versions Of Core

 This is a database for the MiSTer project that downloads alternative versions of several cores that contain features not found in the main version.
+These cores are added to the "Other" folder.

 To use it simply copy and paste the below to the bottom of your downloader.ini file (found at: /media/fat/downloader.ini )